EnamiYa/EnamiYa/README.md

 Check out my [resume](https://github.com/EnamiYa/Resume/blob/main/imane_yacoubi_resume.pdf) for more details!

-Outside Tech, some of my other interests are Psychology and Art.
+Outside Tech, some of my other interests are Psychology and exploring global cultures.

 Let’s connect on [LinkedIn](https://www.linkedin.com/in/iyacoubi/)!
 <br>